rsquaredata/evolve/doc/draft.md

 ## 1.2.
 Project Objective

 The objective of this project is to implement an end-to-end pipeline for **Object Detection** in these volatile environments.
-We aim to demonstrate that by **fine-tuning** a State-of-the-Art (SOTA) architecture, namely **YOLOv8**, on a custom-curated dataset of 150+ images, we can maintain high detection accuracy even when traditional visual cues are significantly degraded.
+We aim to demonstrate that by **fine-tuning** a State-of-the-Art (SOTA) architecture, namely **YOLOv8**, on a custom-curated dataset of 150+ images, we aim to maintain meaningful detection performance even when traditional visual cues are significantly degraded.

 ## 2. Architecture Choice and Justification